camertron/css-rewrite/README.md

 Every time the author of the CSS library publishes a new version, you have to pull it down and do the hunt-and-replace thing all over again.
 How tedious.

 That's where css-rewrite comes in.
-Rather than hunting for references to `url` by hand, css-rewrite adds a post-processor to the asset pipeline that finds and replaces `url`s for you.
-Whenever the file is served or precompiled, the URLs will magically point at the correct asset paths.
+Rather than hunting for and converting URLs by hand, css-rewrite adds a post-processor to the asset pipeline that finds and replaces them for you.
+Whenever the file is served or precompiled, the URLs will point to the correct asset paths.
 No manual hunting or replacing necessary.

 ### Ok I'm listening.
 How does it work?